rishablearn/DominoCustomWebPageApril26/README.md

 Refused to execute script because its MIME type ('text/html') is not executable
 ```

 **Why does this happen?** When Domino serves files without proper MIME type configuration, browsers refuse to execute them.
-Setting MIME types requires navigating obscure settings in Domino Designer's Web Properties tab—and even then, it doesn't always work as expected.
+Setting MIME types requires navigating obscure settings in Domino Designer's this project aims tob Properties tab—and even then, it doesn't always work as expected.

 ### Our Solution: Zero-Configuration Deployment

-We've solved this by creating **self-contained HTML files** with ALL CSS and JavaScript embedded inline.
+this project aims to've solved this by creating **self-contained HTML files** with ALL CSS and JavaScript embedded inline.
 This means:

 - ✅ **No external files to configure**
 - ✅ **No MIME types to set**